jchristgit/fling/README.md

 - load build configuration (from the default branch or the commit to build, see `--trust`)
 - prepares Debian in a chroot if the current one is outdated [1], this is called the *template machine*
-- copies the template machine to the *build machine*, which is unique per commit [2]
-- runs build commands in the build machine
+- runs build commands in an ephemeral snapshot of the template machine

 The commit status is updated on Gitea along the way.